 Humans can also be harmed from tansy ragwort by consuming the plant, consuming livestock suffering from liver damage from tansy ragwort, by consuming animal products such as milk made from poisoned cows, and honey made with tansy ragwort nectar.

 How Can I Control Tansy Ragwort?

 Tansy ragwort can be controlled manually by digging or pulling in spring and summer before they flower.
-Rosettes should be dug up, removing as much as the root as possible.
+Rosettes should be dug up, removing as much of the root as possible.
 All pulled plants should be bagged and placed in municipal waste.
 Because tansy ragwort is toxic, be sure to wear gloves and protective clothing when removing tansy.
 Once plants bloom plants should be pulled and flower heads should be removed and disposed of as trash.

 Mowing is not a good control for tansy ragwort.
 While it may prevent the plant from immediately producing seeds, it also stimulates additional vegetative growth.
 This leads to more plants and more stems per plant in the same season.
-Mowing is especially problematic in pastures, where it can spread the toxic leaves, making it harder for grazing animals to avoid.
+Mowing is especially problematic in pastures, where it can spread toxic leaves, making it harder for grazing animals to avoid.

 In the 1960s, several insects were introduced to help control tansy ragwort.
 These insects feed upon and weaken or kill the plant, but are not sufficient to completely control an infestation.
 The most recognizable of these is the Cinnabar moth.
 The bright yellow and black striped caterpillars of the moth feed on the flowering plant during the summer months.

 Chemical control methods may also be considered when working in hay or pasture lands to prevent livestock poisoning.
 For more information on how to control tansy ragwort review our Tansy Ragwort Best Management Practices document or contact us today!